© 2025 MICHIGAN PUBLIC

 Operating millages

-These are the most common type of school funding request voters will see on ballots this election cycle.
+These are the most common type of school funding requests voters will see on ballots in most election cycles.
 It’s also the most flexible in purpose.

-Money from this millage goes to the district’s general budget to pay for things like teacher salaries, utilities and other operational expenses.
+Money from this type of millage goes to the district’s general budget to pay for things like teacher salaries, utilities and other operational expenses.

 The majority of homeowners don’t have to pay this tax, because most districts can only apply this tax to businesses and secondary homes, like vacation homes, rental units and AirBnBs.